 Building a strong IT foundation and stronger IT operations

-DXC began by simplifying and optimizing the existing IT estate, using automation and continuous optimization to deliver savings to fund transformation initiatives.
-DXC migrated Uniper’s existing applications and SAP environment from 2 E.ON data centers to the Azure cloud, allowing the company to unlock business value in those applications.
+DXC began by simplifying and optimising the existing IT estate, using automation and continuous optimisation to deliver savings to fund transformation initiatives.
+DXC migrated Uniper’s existing applications and SAP environment from 2 E.ON data centres to the Azure cloud, allowing the company to unlock business value in those applications.

 A major initial effort focused on transforming the Uniper workplace environment for 10,000 employees.
 A key goal was to give employees the ability to quickly switch to remote working anytime, anywhere, when needed.